tongxinw/Code-Blenders/README.md

 # Hello :laughing: , we are code blenders.
 This is the midterm project for Brown DSI Data2040 class.

-Written by: Guansu, Shiqi, Tongxin
+Written by: Guansu, Shiqi, Tongxin :cat:

 ## Bengali.AI Handwritten Grapheme Classification